Heya beautiful soul!

 This word is the most fictitious word in the world would you agree?

 So if it’s such a farfetched word, why do so many people strive for it?
-Okay I understand it’s a good motivator to strive to do certain things with our lives but surely it acts as a catalyst for disappointment.
+Okay, I understand it’s a good motivator to strive to do certain things with our lives but surely it acts as a catalyst for disappointment.
 Who really reaches that peak of perfection?
 What is ‘perfection’ anyway?
-For instance, in my eyes what I believe is a perfect looking chocolate brownie might be totally different for you.
+For instance, in my eyes what I believe is a perfect-looking chocolate brownie might be totally different for you.
 I might like rainbow sprinkles on mine and you might like coconut.
-At the end of the day, our chocolate brownies are perfect to us but not to others (I’m sorry about the brownie reference – I made these amazing chocolate coconut brownies 2 weeks ago and I still keep thinking about them – comment below if you want the recipe).
+At the end of the day, our chocolate brownies are perfect for us but not for others (I’m sorry about the brownie reference – I made these amazing chocolate coconut brownies 2 weeks ago and I still keep thinking about them – comment below if you want the recipe).

 FACT ALA ERIN: Perfection is nonsense.
 Perfection is unachievable.
 Striving for perfection is striving for failure….why? because there’s no such thing as ‘perfect’.
 The word ‘perfect’ is imperfect.